-2020.
+The imbalance settlement system was also discussed in the "Marketmodel 2.0" process, and the recommendation was to align the imbalance settlement to a one-price system, which has been further supported by the common Nordic TSO report "Full Cost of balancing".
+The change of the imbalance settlements is expected to be completed as part of the implementation of the European Commission Electricity Balancing guideline.
+Expected timeline is around the end of 2020.
 There is, on the other hand, nothing in the regulations or the market regulations by Energinet, which prevent the BRPs for productions, to shift their production imbalances to consumption imbalances, if the market participant also is a BRP for consumption.
 Further this is mainly a benefit for larger market participants, as they generally are both BRP for consumption and production.

 The second element is the effect of imbalance netting.
-Imbalance netting is the process agreed between TSOs that allow for the avoidance of simultaneous activation of balancing power, i.e. mFRR, in opposite directions by taking the respective and adjacent area control imbalances into account.
+Imbalance netting is the process agreed between TSOs that allow for the avoidance of simultaneous activation of balancing power, i.e. mFRR, in opposite directions by taking the respective and adjacent area control imbalances into account, in order to maximize social economic welfare.
 This implies that if one bidding zone has a need for upward regulation, whereas the adjacent bidding zone has a need for downward regulation, the TSOs can agree to net the different regulation needs and this way secure that only the needed amount of either upward or downward regulation is activated.

-Energinet is practicing manual imbalance netting of mFRR towards the Nordics and automatic imbalance netting of aFRR towards TenneT, as part of the IGCC project17.
+Energinet is practicing manual imbalance netting of mFRR towards the Nordics and automatic imbalance netting of aFRR towards TenneT, as part of the IGCC project.

 Energinet is currently, with special regulation, using mFRR bids to conduct the countertrade towards Germany, and thereby also using the imbalance netting with TenneT control area.
-If TenneT requests downward regulation in DK1, Energinet will use the excess production from Germany to balance the Nordic areas, if upward regulation is required there and if interconnector capacity is available.
+If TenneT requests downward regulation in DK1, Energinet will use the excess production from Germany to balance the Nordic areas, if upward regulation is required there and if interconnector capacity towards the Nordic area is available.
 This reduces the need for mFRR activation both in Denmark and in the other Nordic bidding-zones without affecting operational security.

 The use of imbalance netting, while cost-efficient from a system point of view, increases the incentive for consumption BRPs to remain imbalanced after the day-ahead market, i.e. bid less consumption than actually planned, as the risk of meeting a high imbalance price because of the need for upward regulation in the Nordics is substantially decreased by the imbalance netting.
-Imbalance netting is also described in the Electricity Balancing guideline, in Article 15, TSOs shall operate the imbalance netting process.
-The use of imbalance netting for both mFRR and aFRR with the development of pan-European Market will, all things considered, lead to bigger use of netting, also in DK1.
+Imbalance netting is also described in the Electricity Balancing guideline, in Article 15, where TSOs shall operate the imbalance netting process.
+The use of imbalance netting for both mFRR and aFRR with the development of pan-European Market will, all things considered, lead to a larger use of netting, also in DK1.